 - They increase the efficiency of trading.
 Quick reaction to signals will help a trader to achieve the key goal which is to make a profit;

 - Consolidation of knowledge and skills in trading.
-Sometimes, it may seem that when using a candlestick pattern indicator a user does not develop their trading skills, because an algorithm does their job.
+Sometimes, it may seem that when using a CPI a user does not develop their trading skills, because an algorithm does their job.

 In fact, it is not so.
 Using this tool, a user can eventually learn to identify figures on their own.